 Check the Frame or Cushions for a Logo or Label

 There has been some controversy about whether or not Knoll International can still lay claim to the patent rights on this chair style.
 Other furniture companies have copied the design resulting in lawsuits back and forth between the various manufacturers in the past few decades.

 Most Mid-Century Modern enthusiasts purport the very best chairs in this style have been made by Knoll since the early 1950s.
 These are looked upon as "genuine" or "originals" by modernism connoisseurs.
 So, for most people, confirmation that Knoll made the chair constitutes authenticity whether new or old.

 Many times a Knoll identifier, whether a sticker or label sewn in place, can be found on the bottom cushion of a vintage chair (the Knoll International name was used after 1969).
 A "Knoll Studios" mark stamped in the frame with Mies' signature is found on chairs made since 1996.
 In addition to looking for a Knoll mark or labels (which may have been removed from older chairs), take care to look at the other attributes mentioned here for further authentication.

 The very first Barcelona Chairs were made with a chrome frame.
 The style was redesigned by Mies in 1950 using highly polished stainless steel to offer consumers a more sleek appearance.

 04 of 05

 Look for Fastening Rivets

-The original Barcelona chair is made with 17 straps of leather (other materials like vinyl can indicate copycats) evenly spaced in a ladder-like fashion on the back and under the bottom cushion.
+The original Barcelona chair is made with 17 strips of leather (other materials like vinyl can indicate copycats) evenly spaced in a ladder-like fashion on the back and under the bottom cushion.
 Rather than being buckled to the frame, they are attached with aluminum rivets.
 When the cushions are in place, these fasteners are neatly concealed inside the frame.